-In the summers of 2016-17 I assisted the Montreal Botanic Garden with the nomenclature of some of their willows and realized when I examined their Salix koreensis that it was extremely similar to our 'Hakuro' (which I received erroneously as a selection of Salix integra).
+In the summers of 2016-17 I assisted the Montreal Botanic Garden with the nomenclature of some of their willows and realized their Salix koreensis was extremely similar to our 'Hakuro' (which I received erroneously as a selection of Salix integra and which has leaves opposite each other on the stems, not alternate like koreensis).
 I was allowed to take cuttings to compare the two and sure enough the similarities were just too close to ignore.
 I grew these cuttings on and verified that the two were the same species with 'Hakuro' being a unique selection.
 Now we have added the species to the list of willows we offer.
 I haven't seen it flower yet so I can't tell you anything about the flowers--I will revisit the MBG to fill in this lack of information.
 It makes a fine specimen tree and will to grow to 65 ft tall when mature in its native countries: China, Japan, Korea, Eastern Russia and Mongolia.
 The tree in the Montreal BG is about half that size.
 The leaves are long lanceolate, with small glands on the serrate edges; the undersides of the leaves are glaucous.
 Hardy to at least Zone 4.

 USES: As an ornamental tree, perhaps for basket making as when it is coppiced it makes fine red rods.